Which payment gateway should you choose?

-Want to set up an online store, but don’t know where to start?
+Want to set up an ecommerce website, but don’t know where to start?
 Our handy guide to choosing between payment gateways can help.

 eWAY and PayPal are two of the most well-known services in this industry, but handle things slightly differently with their own set of pros and cons.
 They are household names (at least, on the Internet) and chances are you’ve used them already at least once if you’ve ever shopped online.
 So, how do they work?